Mindspark Interactive Network: History

 IAC CAP was a wholly owned business of IAC/InterActiveCorp that centered on properties that enhance online communication and social networking.
 On June 20, 2006, IAC CAP launched Zwinky, a virtual world in which the users have the opportunity to communicate and play with other people.
 On April 1, 2007, Webfetti.com was launched, allowing users to easily customize their social networking profile pages and blogs.
 On April 1, 2008, IAC CAP acquired StarNet Interactive, an Israeli start-up that created GirlSense.
 On August 1, 2006, Vimeo was acquired by IAC, and became part of IAC CAP in 2008.

 On January 1, 2009, IAC Consumer Applications & Portals was renamed to Mindspark Interactive Network, Inc (Mindspark).
 The Ask Partner Network, LLC, formerly a division of Ask Jeeves, became a part of Mindspark.
 On May 20, 2010, Mindspark bought a majority stake in diet tracking site DailyBurn, which was responsible for Mindspark's fitness products.
 On October 6, 2010, Mindspark announced its Mindspark Worlds division would begin developing applications focused on social gaming.

 In 2011, Mindspark Interactive Network, Inc acquired the gaming platform created by VoxPop, and the platform was attached to its iWon contest and sweepstakes brand.

 In 2014, Mindspark Interactive Network, Inc acquired SlimWare Utilities, a software product suite geared towards PC optimization services.
 In June 2015, SlimWare Utilities was named PC Magazine's Editors' Choice for best free tune-up software.

 On November 3, 2014, Mindspark Interactive Network, Inc acquired mobile app developer Apalon, a top 10 developer of iOS applications worldwide as measured by monthly downloads according to the App Annie Index.

+On June 1, 2021, the website indicated that it would be shutting down on June 1, 2021, with some of the activity moving to Ask Applications.